gopro/labs/docs/control/eclipse/README.md

 ### Extension - EXPS
 Things to try with GoPro Labs. ```oMEXPS=1``` this will display ISO and shutter for your current shooting mode.
 Test with time-lapse or night-lapse, recording to see the exposure for different light levels.
 Practice well before the eclipse.
-This feature requires the latest Labs firmware on HERO12 and HERO11 to view exposure during a timelapse
+This feature requires the latest Labs firmware on HERO11 thru HERO13 to view exposure during a timelapse
 (it works only in video modes on older releases.)

 ![EXPS.png](EXPS.png)